NymeraAnHomie/Servenity/README.md

 # Servenity
-The Offical Loader of Servenity
+The Official Loader for Servenity.
+All source code is developed by me.